 Measure BB: Investing in Excellence

-Thank you for your continued interest and for sharing your opinions regarding our local Santa Clara Unified School District (SCUSD) schools.
+Thank you for your continued interest and for sharing your opinions and support regarding our local Santa Clara Unified School District (SCUSD) schools.

 We are proud of the innovative teaching and learning we provide our students here in the heart of Silicon Valley, with public schools serving Santa Clara, Sunnyvale, San Jose, and Cupertino.
 We are committed to preparing students to succeed in an ever-changing world and we are succeeding.
 Several of our schools have received California Distinguished School awards and every year, our students, staff, and programs are recognized for excelling.